 Post Operative Care

-Below are Basic Instructions for post operative care:
+Below are Basic Instructions for post-operative care*:

-3. If pain medication has been prescribed, follow the written instructions on the bottle from your veterinarian carefully.
-Usually this medication should be given with food unless otherwise specified.
-DO NOT GIVE HUMAN MEDICINE, FOR EXAMPLE ADVIL, ASPIRIN OR TYLENOL.
-THESE MEDICATIONS CAN BE DEADLY TO YOUR PET.
+If pain medication has been prescribed, follow the written instructions on the bottle from your veterinarian carefully.
+This medication is typically given with food unless otherwise specified.

-4. Incision Care: Check your pet's incision DAILY.
-Your pet may or may not have stitches (aka sutures) or staples to be removed 10-14 days from the time of surgery.
-Your veterinarian should let you know this upon discharge.
-If not, ask.
-Personally, I would always keep an Elizabethan Collar (aka E-Collar) on my pet after any surgery that he/she has the ability to lick the site at.
-Even if your pet is "well behaved".
-Once incisions start to heal, they get ITCHY.
-It's only natural for them to attempt to lick and/or scratch the site.
+Incision Care: Check your pet's incision DAILY.
+Your pet may or may not have sutures or staples to be removed 10-14 days from the day of surgery.
+Your Veterinarian should let you know this upon discharge.
+If not, ask if you need to return for post operative check-up.

 Normal Incision Healing: